Listed Buildings. Structural masterpieces; marks of our heritage; worthy of preservation always. Or are they?

 - That appropriate authorisation needs to be obtained for interior and exterior matters.

-What happens if a listed building is not dealt with properly in a property transaction?
+What if a building isn't dealt with properly in a transaction?

 Potential consequences include: